 Early Origins of the Verdum family

 The surname Verdum was first found in Buckinghamshire where they were descended from Bertram de Verdun, a Norman baronial name from Verdun, near Avranches in Normandy, where they were descended form the Counts of Verdun, and came to England in 1066 and was granted Farnham Royal in that shire.
 Tradition has it that on the day of the Coronation of William I, he provided a glove for the King's right hand.
 In 1095 he served as Sheriff of York.
-He also held lands in what is now known as Alveton or Alton in Staffordshire
+He also held lands in what is now known as Alveton or Alton in Staffordshire.

 "The living [of Alveton], before the Reformation, was connected with the abbey of Croxden, to which the benefice was attached by Bertram de Verdun of Alton Castle, in 1176, after he had founded the abbey.
 The ruins of the castle still remain, on the summit of a rock 300 feet above the bed of the Churnet."

 Early History of the Verdum family

 This web page shows only a small excerpt of our Verdum research.
 Another 71 words (5 lines of text) covering the years 1184, 1839, 1780, 1870, 1770 and 1780 are included under the topic Early Verdum History in all our PDF Extended History products and printed products wherever possible.

 Verdum Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Verdon, Verdan, Verdin, Verdun and others.

 Early Notables of the Verdum family (pre 1700)

 More information is included under the topic Early Verdum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Verdum family to Ireland

 Some of the Verdum family moved to Ireland, but this topic is not covered in this excerpt.

 Another 36 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Verdum family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Verdum or a variant listed above were: Richard Verdin settled in Virginia in 1655; Richard Verdan settled in Philadelphia in 1872.